-Dislocations and liquidity disruptions in Eurozone financial markets or elsewhere
+Dislocations and liquidity disruptions in financial markets in the Eurozone, UK or elsewhere

-Any period of unpredictable movements, severe dislocations and liquidity disruptions in the financial markets in the Eurozone or elsewhere, could lead to a reduction in the demand for some of the Group's banking services and products and may also impede the Group's ability to raise capital or funding.
+Any period of unpredictable movements, severe dislocations and liquidity disruptions in the financial markets in the Eurozone, the UK or elsewhere, could lead to a reduction in the demand for some of the Group's banking services and products and may also impede the Group's ability to raise capital or funding.
 This could result in, among other things, the issuance of capital and funding of different types or under different terms than otherwise would have been issued or realised, or the incurrence of additional or increased funding and capital costs compared to the costs borne in a more stable market environment.
 These impacts could adversely affect the Group's ability to lend to customers and generate profits.